bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xBB: Set Chorus
 placeholder

+also called comb filter, the devs called it chorus. equivalent to MIDI chorus to create a second delayed sample play in the channel. arg 1 defines the amount of delay to add, and arg 2 determines the chorus amount/volume. the effect is not 1:1 with midi chorus.

 ## 0xBA: Set Gatetime Humanization
 bugged

+this command uses a parameter from velocity humanization to affect the amount of gatetime humanization.

 ## 0xB9: Set Velocity Humanization
 placeholder

+this command sets a random amount of variation in the velocity of notes, or humanization.

 ## 0xB8: [v] = Random Value
 placeholder